anhnt2407/anhnt2407.github.io/_research/event-data.md

 ## Working papers

-Patrick Hunnicutt, William G. Nomikos, and Rob Williams.
+Patrick Hunnicutt, William G. Nomikos, and Tuan Anh Nguyen (투안안).
 "Non-Combatants or Counter-Insurgents?
 The Strategic Logic of Violence against UN Peacekeeping."
 Presented at the Annual Conference of the American Political Science Association, San Francisco, CA, September, 2020.

 > Despite the wealth of academic research on United Nations (UN) peacekeeping operations, we know remarkably little about the causes of violence against peacekeepers.
 The dramatic increase in peacekeeper casualties over the past decade make this omission particularly problematic.
 This article demonstrates that violence against peacekeepers stems from strategic motivations.
 Peacekeepers in multidimensional PKOs serve as substitute providers of governance and security, working to bolster perceived state capacity and legitimacy in areas where the government cannot send its own forces.
 Insurgents target peacekeepers in expectation of a PKO unit’s capacity to win over the support of local civilians.
 We argue that insurgents rely on three primary heuristics to predict the downstream efficacy of peacekeeping forces: personnel composition, peacekeeper nationality, and local levels of insurgent control.
 We test our theory using an original dataset of geocoded UN multidimensional peacekeeping deployments peacekeeping deployments.
 Using primary documents sourced directly from the UN covering 10 multidimensional peacekeeping operations from 1999-2018, we present comprehensive time-series data on UN peacekeeper deployment location.
 We ﬁnd preliminary evidence that peacekeepers are targeted because of their cultural similarity with noncombatants and, in some cases, because they patrol areas where insurgents have political control.

 [Working Paper](/files/pdf/research/PKO Targeting.pdf){: .btn--research}

-Navin Bapat, Daniel Gustafson, and Rob Williams.
+Navin Bapat, Daniel Gustafson, and Tuan Anh Nguyen (투안안).
 "Terrorism, Stealth Aggression, and Political Opportunism."
 Presented at the Annual Meeting of the Peace Science Society (International), South Bend, IN, November, 2016.

 > Why do governments respond to terrorist attacks with repression, given that terrorism typically produces insignificant damage, and repression often increases popular support for terrorists?
 This study argues that governments use repression in response to terrorist attacks for both strategic and opportunistic reasons.
 Strategically, attacks may signal that terrorists are destabilizing the government’s control of its territory.
 Since state power is endogenous to the territory it controls, these losses may precipitously weaken the government and make it vulnerable to internal and external challengers.
 Governments therefore turn to violence in an effort to maintain territories that are critical to maintaining power.
 On the other hand, the specter of destabilization allows opportunistic leaders in quasi-democratic regimes to repress political adversaries and retain office indefinitely in the name of fighting terrorism.
 We find support for these hypotheses using data on African, Asian, and Middle Eastern states from 1992-2010.